 How To Clean A Mass Air Flow Sensor

 First, NEVER use MAF sensor cleaner with the engine running or even with the key in the run position.
 This can cause major damage to the sensor.
 Take a picture of the intake assembly with your smart phone before taking anything apart so you can reference it later when putting everything back together.

 Place the MAF sensor on a towel to catch any MAF cleaner runoff.
 Put on safety goggles to protect your eyes as the cleaner is under pressure and can splash back in your face.
-Insert the plastic straw into the nozzle on the can and spray the interior of the housing with 10-15 blasts.
-You need to cover the hot wire(s) and plate.
+Insert the plastic straw into the nozzle on the can and spray the interior of the housing with 10-15 sweeping blasts.
+You need to coat the hot wire(s) and plate with MAF cleaner.
 Be very careful to not touch the wires with any object, including the straw.
 The wires are quite delicate.

-Spray all sides of the sensor and housing, including the connectors.
+Spray all sides of the sensor inside and the outer housing, including the connectors.
 Give everything a good spritz.

 Warning: Do NOT use any MAF sensor cleaners on Karman-Vortex style air flow sensors, which are typically found in Toyota Supra turbos, Mitsubishi (including the DSM rebadged Eagle Talon and Plymouth Laser), and most Lexus engines.
 These special Karman-Vortex sensors use highly sensitive components that cannot be cleaned and any attempt to do so may cause serious damage to the MAF sensor.
 There is no reliable method for a DIYer to clean a Karman-Vortex style air flow sensor and any attempt to do so will render it useless.
 When in doubt, just leave it alone.